 With the industry finally coming of age in terms of global coverage, maybe it’s been decided that a concept like Christmas – that by no means all the world spiritually buys into – is an unsuitable subject matter.

 Or maybe games are now expected to take up far more of your life than they used to, with Christmas-themed levels not seeming applicable once the summer months come along and you’re still trying to complete something you bought 5 months ago.

-Check out Angry Birds: Seasons, Temple Run 2, or Doodle Jump and you’ll find a prominent yuletide-inspired levels – and we suspect it’s the generally due to need to improve the user-base in order to sell more in-app extras.
+Check out Angry Birds: Seasons, Temple Run 2, or Doodle Jump and you’ll find a prominent yuletide-inspired level – and we suspect it’s generally due to needing to improve the user-base in order to sell more in-app extras.

 When you’ve got access to the kind of 21st-cenutry processing power found on a PS4, there’s no need to employ any imagination to create new worlds when the real one can be just as easily constructed.
 With a mobile game, though, such realism is wasted on a tiny screen – so it’s back to the types of characters and settings that actually require some creative skill.

 That would certainly explain why we’re seeing a return to the halcyon days of the 1990’s in mobile game development, and for many of us that can’t happen quickly enough.
 The Christmas levels of many game from that era were always a welcome sight, invariably placed some way into the game to let you know that you’d broken the back of the particular adventure you were immersed in: